imanghafoori1/laravel-temp-tag/README.md

 <br>

-**This package is originally inspired by the laravel-ban package by cybercog.**
+**This package is originally inspired by the cybercog/laravel-ban package.**

 - https://github.com/cybercog/laravel-ban